 - Dry off without getting weighed down: here are our best travel towels

 - What about food?
-These are our best portable barbecues for the beach and the back garden
+These are our best portable barbecues for the beach or back yard

 - Explore in comfort: these are the best flip flops for walking